GoranAviani/TextSeek/README.md

 ## Notes/ Additional Info

-Due to high memory usage when scaning a large quantity of files (tested on over 1GB of book and python files) there was a need to create TextSeekGen - a TextSeek app version that uses less memory.
+Due to high memory usage when scanning a large quantity of files (tested on over 1GB of book and python files) there was a need to create TextSeekGen - a TextSeek app version that uses less memory.

+* It ignores hidden file patterns like .gitignore and .idea.

  <br>